divshot/divshot-cli/README.md

 divshot promote [from env] [to env]
 ```

 Promote one environment to another.
+A typical use case for this command would be to deploy your staging app to production without having to reploy all the files.
+See [environments](https://github.com/divshot/divshot-cli/blob/master/README.md#environments) for a list of available environments.

+Example promotions

+* ` divshot promote development staging ` - development -> staging
+* ` divshot promote staging production ` - staging -> production

 ### push